 Clinical drug development involves a risky, lengthy and expensive process, with an uncertain outcome.
-We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and commercialization of our product candidates.
+We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development and potential future commercialization of our product candidates.

-Other than VOWST, which received FDA approval in April 2023 to prevent the recurrence of CDI in individuals 18 years of age and older following antibacterial treatment for recurrent CDI, it is difficult to predict when or if any of our product candidates will prove effective and safe in humans or will receive regulatory approval, and the risk of failure through the development process is high.
+It is difficult to predict when or if any of our product candidates will prove effective and safe in humans or will receive regulatory approval, and the risk of failure through the development process is high.
 Before obtaining marketing approval from regulatory authorities for the sale of any product candidate, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
 Clinical testing is expensive, difficult to design and implement, can take many years to complete and is uncertain as to outcome.
 A failure of one or more clinical trials can occur at any stage of testing, and our clinical trials may not be successful.
 The outcome of preclinical testing and early clinical trials may not be predictive of the success of later clinical trials, and interim or preliminary results of a clinical trial, that we may from time to time announce, do not necessarily predict final results.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier studies, and we cannot be certain that we will not face similar setbacks.